Head and neck cancer: Betel nut

 Betel nut chewing is associated with an increased risk of head and neck cancer.
 When chewed with additional tobacco in its preparation (like in gutka), there is an even higher risk, especially for oral and oropharyngeal cancers.

 Genetics

 People who develop head and neck cancer may have a genetic predisposition for the condition.
 There are seven known genetic variations (loci) which specifically increase the chances of developing oral and pharyngeal cancer.
-Family history, that is having a first-degree relative with head and neck cancer, is also a risk factor.
+Family history, that is, having a first-degree relative with head and neck cancer, is also a risk factor.
 In addition, genetic variations in pathways involved in alcohol metabolism (for example alcohol dehydrogenase) have been associated with an increased head and neck cancer risk.

 Radiation

-It is known that prior exposure to radiation of the head and neck is associated with an increased risk of cancer, particularly thyroid, salivary gland and squamous cell carcinomas, although there is a time-delay of many years and the overall risk is still low.
+It is known that prior exposure to radiation of the head and neck is associated with an increased risk of cancer, particularly thyroid, salivary gland, and squamous cell carcinomas.
+However, there is a time delay of many years, and the overall risk remains low.